 The Sarah Awards and Audible are partnering up for this year's short fiction audio contest.
 We're calling it the Brave + Bold Audio Fiction Contest and we want you to blow us away with audio fiction we've never heard before.
-The winner of the contest will receive $15,000 to create an audio fiction pilot with the possibility that it will be picked up by Audible.
+The winner of the contest will receive a $15,000 development deal with Audible to create an audio fiction pilot.
 The deadline for submission is Monday, January 15, 2018.

 Brave + Bold wants you to create a short scene of your audio fiction vision.
 It should be short—only two to four minutes—it can be anywhere in the story.
 You can leave us hanging after the first few minutes, drop us into the middle or your story, or even tell us the end.
 Think of it like you're teasing us with a clip of your story and have us wanting more.